sonamsamdupkhangsar/token-filter/README.md

 You can also forward the inbound access-token using the `accessToken` of `option` with `forward` value or not send it to outbound api with `doNothing` value.

-This `token-path-security` is meant to be deployed using a Eureka discovery service.
+This `token-filter` is meant to be deployed using a Eureka discovery service.
 Therefore, this uses `loadbalanced` webclients.
 The following is an example of how to configure the filter and the validator:
 ```
 @Profile("!localdevtest")
 @Configuration